datarail/concat-docker/README.md

 It is expected that each application written that conforms roughly to this template will have a configuration file that the user will provider specifying the parameters to use when running the application on the given data.
-This should be found in the directory used as input and named according to the specification of the application for which it is intended.
+This should be found in the config directory and named according to the specification of the application for which it is intended.
 In this example, the configuration file is expected to be called `concat_config.yml`.

 ## Data